nihalkeslerr/WatchList/README.md

 ## Demo

-You can view the demo of the application [Here](https://64737be2983777540d41cfec--nihalkesler-watchlist.netlify.app/)
+You can view the DEMO of the application [Here](https://64737be2983777540d41cfec--nihalkesler-watchlist.netlify.app/)

 # Getting Started with Create React App